 It can work other ways, as with a built-in code generator on your phone.
 In any case, two-factor authorization (2FA) adds that critical second step.
-It's increasingly recommended because you not only need a password (which is hackable, you need to have something else, like your phone (which hackers probably won't have).
+It's increasingly recommended because you not only need a password (which is hackable, so you need to have something else, like your phone, which hackers probably won't have).

 Google has a simple video explaining its two-step verification process.